Maikel Garcia Player Props: Royals vs. Guardians

 Maikel Garcia At The Plate

-- In 46 games played this year, he has homered in only two of them.
+- He has hit a long ball in two of 47 games played this year, and in 1.1% of his plate appearances.

-- In 16 games this season (34.8%), Garcia has picked up an RBI, including two games with multiple runs batted in.
+- In 16 games this year (34.0%), Garcia has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.